ibexa/documentation-developer/docs/search/aggregation_reference/custompricestats_aggregation.md

 - `name` - name of the Aggregation
 - `\Ibexa\Contracts\ProductCatalog\Values\CurrencyInterface` - currency of the price
-- `customerGroup` - customer group that defines custom pricing, by default it is the one assigned to current user
+- `\Ibexa\Contracts\ProductCatalog\Values\CustomerGroupInterface|null` - customer group that defines custom pricing, by default it is the one assigned to current user

 ## Example